About Me

 Photo credit: Ally Spear

 She was a 2021 Rogue Mentee with Marissa Eller, author of Joined at the Joints.
 Her YA fiction work was longlisted for The Voyage Journal’s 2021 Book-Pitch Contest and was a 2024 finalist for LitUp by Reese's Book Club.
-Her essay on disability in children’s historical literature is forthcoming from University Press of Mississippi in An American Girl Anthology, and her historical research on the Baltimore branch of the Black Panther Party has appeared or is forthcoming in the Journal of Women’s History, Contingent Magazine, Nursing Clio, and All of Us.
+In 2023, she was named to Northwest Arkansas Business Journal’s Fast 15 Class.
+Her essay on disability in children’s historical literature appeared in An American Girl Anthology: Finding Ourselves in the Pleasant Company Universe (University Press of Mississippi, 2025).
+Her historical research on the Baltimore branch of the Black Panther Party has appeared or is forthcoming in the Journal of Women’s History, Contingent Magazine, Nursing Clio, and All of Us.

-In her spare time, she enjoys reading fanfiction and analyzing the quality of public restrooms.
+In her day job, she serves as a program evaluator for community health programs, and in her spare time, she enjoys reading fanfiction and analyzing the quality of public restrooms.

 She is represented by Daniele Hunter at McIntosh & Otis.